WasmEdge/WasmEdge/docs/book/en/src/use_cases/kubernetes/docker/lxc.md

 # Use the slim Linux container

+> *This part has moved to <https://wasmedge.org/docs/develop/deploy/using-wasmedge-in-docker>.
+Please use our new docs.*

+# Use the slim Linux container

 An easy way to run WebAssembly applications in the Docker ecosystem is to simply embed the WebAssembly bytecode file in a Linux container image.
 Specifically, we trim down the Linux OS inside the container to the point where it is just enough to support the `wasmedge` runtime.
 This approach has many advantages.

 * It works seamlessly with any tool in the Docker or container ecosystem since the WebAssembly application is wrapped in a regular container.